How And When To Plant Tulip Bulbs

 Are Moldy Tulip Bulbs Still Good?

-Mold and rot on tulip bulbs is a common problem, and bulbs are susceptible to fungal diseases.
+Mold and rot on tulip bulbs is a common problem, as bulbs are susceptible to fungal diseases.
 Make sure to observe each bulb before planting and only plant healthy bulbs.
-This can also happen with new bulbs from the store.

 What Is Eating My Tulip Bulbs?